Objective of the game

-This player must move his Traveler forward to the open space (dot) of his choice, freely passing over one or more open spaces.
+This player must move their Traveler forward to the open space (dot) of their choice, freely passing over one or more open spaces.

-Once he has moved his Traveler, the player receives the benefit corresponding to this type of space.
+Once they have moved their Traveler, the player receives the benefit corresponding to this type of space.

 NOTE: Some of the spaces on the board are doubled.
 Double spaces are used only in games with 4 or 5 players.

 Description of the spaces

 (Standard Option for Base Game / Additional Option for Expansion Game)

 - (B) The player draws one Encounter card and receives a bonus: